RomRida/Test-Task-App/README.md

 You have Two main ways to lunch this app:

 1) First navigate to `\docker\local\ ` directory located inside root of the project.
-   From terminal launch `docker-compose up` command; Postgres Database and App will lunch after that, and you can start freely using them
+   Use `docker pull romrida/skilltestapp:0.0.2` command to pull image of this app from docker hub; From terminal launch `docker-compose up` command; Postgres Database and App will lunch after that, and you can start freely using them

-2) If you choose to run the application from the IDE, you will either need to define environment variables (listed below), or just run the app with a `local` spring profile where all the environment variables are already defined (Already defined verifiable in local profile tuned to work with postgresql database lunched from Docker compose, you may use your own local database, but then you may need to change some variables)
+3) If you choose to run the application from the IDE, you will either need to define environment variables (listed below), or just run the app with a `local` spring profile where all the environment variables are already defined (Already defined verifiable in local profile tuned to work with postgresql database lunched from Docker compose, you may use your own local database, but then you may need to change some variables)